tlklein/mongodb-crud-rest-api/README.md

 ## About the Project

 This project was completed collaboratively by **Joanna Macedo**, **Trinity Klein**, and **Maria Abejide** for the CIS 4339 course at the University of Houston under the guidance of **Professor Xuqing Wu**.

-The document outlines the steps taken to transition, enhance, and integrate features that improve the application's scalability, maintainability, and user experience.

 ---